Greece – Know Before You Go

 In my early traveling days, I found myself in a small town in Italy in need of cash.
 I had credit cards and traveler’s cheques (Yes, I know I just dated myself because those things haven’t been used in a hundred years.
 LOL!) and was confident that when I needed cash I would just use the ATM machine.
 Well, little did I know that in this small town ATMs were often empty of cash.
 We went to 3 and found them empty.
 Thankfully I was with a friend who loaned me the money I needed till I found a place to get cash.
 Since then, I ALWAYS have a lot of cash available.
 (Shh…hope the pick pockets aren’t reading this.
 LOL!)

-So, what do you need to know before you head to Greece?
+So, what do you need to know before you vacation in Greece?

-Greece – Know Before You Go – #1 Money
+Greece – Know Before You Go – #1 Greece uses the Euro.

 Cash is king, or so the saying goes.
 Many places take credit cards and if you are like me, always happy to earn a few airline miles on the credit card for future travel, a credit card is always my go to.
 HOWEVER, Is is always a good idea to have cash on you in the local currency.
 Sometimes you get a better deal with cash.
 Sometimes the credit card machine isn’t working and cash is the only option.
 Sometimes the establishment might take OTHER types of credit cards and not the type you have.
-Be ready!!
+Be ready with euros for Greece.

 Oh, and it might go without saying, but just in case – traveler’s cheques are antiquated and not used anymore!